 Our short courses are taught by top academics, guiding students through intensive yet accessible lectures and discussions.

 Take time each day in the summer course to read and think, and share the fruits of your reading in discussions and supervisions.
+Our students are all ages from 17 to 70+.

 THE CAMBRIDGE EXPERIENCE